 - GEO 308/GEO 508/GEO 608 GIS Applications I

 - GEO 408/GEO 518/GEO 618 GIS Applications II

-Topical Electives (Select courses from the following list to total at least 15 credits.
-At least six credits must be from the GEO & ANT prefix and at least 6 credits at or above 300 level):
+Topical Electives Select courses from the following list to total at least 18 credits.
+At least six credits must be from the GEO prefix and at least six credits must be from the ANT prefix with at least 6 credits at or above the 300 level:

 - ANT 201 Human Origins

 - ANT 262 Women, Art & Global Tourism

 - ANT 295 Topics in Anthropology (as approved)

 - ANT 395 Topics in Anthropology (as approved)

 - ANT 410 Japan: Archaeology Environmental History & Multicultural Perspectives